tjjdoherty/llm-project-1/README.md

 ### Article 4: [2024 source - Less is More for Long Document Summary Evaluation by LLMs](https://aclanthology.org/2024.eacl-short.29.pdf)

-ChatGPT "What are some of the limitations of large document summarizer tools built by LLMs?"
+ChatGPT "What are some of the limitations of large document summariser tools built by LLMs?"
 Summaries:
 - **Token Limitations:** Referred to in Article 1: what is the token limit of the model you're using?
 It is likely going to lead to a loss of context or information in lengthy documents e.g. business RFPs/Tenders or legal case outcomes.
-    - **Tokenization rules might have hyperparameters but the rules are often predefined by the model architecture and the training process, so it is not easily tunable post-training**.
+    - **Tokenisation rules might have hyperparameters but the rules are often predefined by the model architecture and the training process, so it is not easily tunable post-training**.
 For example, you couldn't tune the token limit without retraining the model with a larger or different architecture.
-    - **For most pre-built LLMs, tokenization is set in stone unless you build your own tokenizer.**
+    - **For most pre-built LLMs, tokenisation is set in stone unless you build your own tokeniser.**

 - **Context Truncation:** LLM's typically use a sliding or **rolling window of tokens** to maintain context. **When the token limit is reached, most models simply discard the earliest tokens rather than removing the least frequently found tokens, retaining the tokens closer to where the model is currently generating predictions.** Context is lost from early in the document when it gets to working on later documents.
     - In some contexts, splitting could be better, but usually the recency of tokens leads to more coherent outputs.
 The way that an RFP or legal decision document is laid out is often demarcated with sections that specifically deal in detail and preserve information here with one issue before moving on to the next.
 Human readers know and expect this structure but the model may 'forget' the earlier context when working on later sections.
     - For this, you could use 'splitting' or generate section-specific summaries or answers before combining them into a broader document summary. **longformer or BigBird are better suited for handling very long documents and incorporate strategies for retaining more distant context** which is critical for such structured documents

-- **Abstraction vs. Extractiveness:** LLMs tend to be abstractive summarizers.
-This means generating new sentences to summarize content rather than extract the important sentences (how would it know which sentences are the most important?).
+- **Abstraction vs. Extractiveness:** LLMs tend to be abstractive summarisers.
+This means generating new sentences to summarise content rather than extract the important sentences (how would it know which sentences are the most important?).
 This means summaries can be vague and miss specific important details.
-    - Summarization may unintentionally prioritize fluency over factuality which distorts messages.
+    - Summarisation may unintentionally prioritise fluency over factuality which distorts messages.
 See Token Misinterpretation below.

-- **Token Misinterpretation:** Misinterpretation of specialized vocabulary and technical terms is a real issue in domain-specific applications.
+- **Token Misinterpretation:** Misinterpretation of specialised vocabulary and technical terms is a real issue in domain-specific applications.
     - Legal may be a huge issue - a lawyer reading that **consideration** occurred has a very specific meaning that the layperson gave consideration to an issue does not capture, and the former may have major consequences on the lawyer's decision-making.
     - Same with the physical sciences - **organic** is a vague term that has been co-opted by health food marketers but has a specific definition in chemistry and a chemist will act on that word differently than a layperson.
     - This happens because the model has more general training on common language patterns than on rare or technical terms.
 There are just more instances of the general-purpose and layperson context of the word; **LLMs have been trained on massive amounts of general-purpose text, where common English words and connective phrases appear frequently.**